 Josh has also published numerous articles regarding matters relating to insurance and reinsurance, including the following:

-Josh was named to "The Best Lawyers in America" list for 2020 and 2021.
+Josh has been named to "The Best Lawyers in America"© list for 2020, 2021 and 2022.
 Josh received his B.A. from Emory University and his J.D. from Delaware Law School.
-He is admitted to practice in Pennsylvania, New Jersey, and Connecticut, as well as the U.S. District Court for the Eastern District of Pennsylvania, the U.S. District Court for the Middle District of Pennsylvania, the U.S. District Court for the District of Connecticut, the U.S. Court of Appeals for the Third Circuit, and the U.S. Court of Appeals for the Second Circuit.
+He is admitted to practice in Pennsylvania, New Jersey, and Connecticut, as well as the U.S. District Court for the Eastern District of Pennsylvania, the U.S. District Court for the Middle District of Pennsylvania, the U.S. District Court for the District of Connecticut, the U.S. District Court for the District of New Jersey, the U.S. Court of Appeals for the Third Circuit, and the U.S. Court of Appeals for the Second Circuit.